PIs

 Research focus

+In the lab we are studying processes that govern human neuron formation by using a dual approach which entails forced and natural neurogenesis using direct lineage reprogramming and the brain organoid model, respectively.
 We are using primary cultures of human brain pericytes to dissect the molecular mechanisms underlying fate conversion of pericytes into induced neurons.
 Furthermore, we use (patient-derived) human iPS cells to generate three-dimensional cell aggregates termed brain organoids to study aspects of early human neurogenesis.
-Besides using single cell transcriptomics, we are also using continuous live imaging to follow the trajectories on a single cell level.
+Besides using single cell transcriptomics, we are also using continuous live imaging to follow the trajectories on a single cell level.Project

-Revealing the origin of corpus callosum aberrations by employing a human brain organoid-based model system
+Revealing the origin of corpus callosum aberrations by employing a human brain organoid-based model systemProf.
+Johannes Kornhuber

 Department of Psychiatry and Psychotherapy